 The SRM has an inductance profile symmetric about each phase which is a function of position and current.
 This profile can be divided into regions having a unique order such that one of the phases in each region varies linearly as the position for a fixed value of current.
 An accurate knowledge of the value of inductance for this phase would allow us to precisely calculate the rotor position.
 Based on this fact, a method has been presented which conforms to all requirements and is effective at standstill as well as flying shaft conditions"--Abstract, page iii.

 M.S. in Electrical Engineering

 University of Missouri--Rolla

 x, 58 pages

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5124180~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5124180~S5

 Krishnamurthy, Umamaheshwar, "Prediction of rotor position in switched reluctance motor drives at standstill and unexcited rotating shaft conditions" (2004).
 Masters Theses.
 2493.

 Share My Thesis If you are the author of this work and would like to grant permission to make it openly accessible to all, please click the button above.